-- 5.1 Ordinary community council elections will provide an opportunity for the establishment of all community councils in Fife. - 5.2 Ordinary community council elections will be held for each community council area every four years, on a date set by Fife Council.
-Elections under this Scheme will be held by secret ballot of local electors, in accordance with Scottish Local Government Election rules but subject to modification and simplification as deemed necessary by the Returning Officer as detailed in "the Community Council Election Rules". - 5.3 If, for any area a community council is not established at an ordinary election, then on receipt of a Petition bearing the names of 20 local residents (Electors) whose names appear on the Electoral Register, the community council will be established by method of an interim election, carried out under the Community Council Election Rules. - 5.4 Electoral arrangements for the establishment of community councils are fully detailed within Appendix 7.
+5.1 Ordinary Community Council elections will provide an opportunity for the establishment of all community councils in Fife.

+- 5.2 Ordinary Community Council elections will be held for each community council area every four years, on a date set by Fife Council.
+Elections under this Scheme will be held by secret ballot of local electors, in accordance with Scottish Local Government Election rules but subject to modification and simplification as deemed necessary by the Returning Officer "the Community Council Election Rules". - If, for any area a community council is not established at an ordinary election, then on receipt of a Petition bearing the names of 20 local residents (Electors) whose names appear on the Electoral Register, the community council will be established by method of an interim election, carried out under the Community Council Election Rules. - 5.4 Electoral arrangements for the establishment of community councils are fully detailed within Appendix 7.